pocketnetteam/pocketnet.core/README.md

     # Latest snapshot archive
     https://snapshot.pocketnet.app/latest.tgz
     ```
-3. There must be archive tgz with 5 directories:
+3. There must be archive tgz with 3 directories:
     ```shell
     blocks\
       - ...
-    chainstate\
-      - ...
     indexes\
       - ...
     pocketdb\
       - main.sqlite3
       - web.sqlite3
-    checkpoints\
-      - main.sqlite3
     ```

+**VERY IMPORTANT**: save the **wallet.dat** file or **wallets/** files before cleaning the directory.
+It is recommended to even save these files somewhere for backup.

 4. Clean out everything except **wallet.dat** file, **wallets/** directory and **pocketcoin.conf** config file in the blockchain working directory and unpack the archive:
     ```shell
     # for unix